abdulsalamamtech/integralforce/README.md

 ## Challenges

-While adding these features to our existing repository, we faced several challenges.
-Due to technical difficulties, one is that we are not proficient in the Javascript and TypeScrip configuration for the frontend as it keeps populating errors, we decided to modified some part of the code to integrate our intended features more efficiently.
+While adding these features to the project repository, we faced several challenges.
+Due to technical difficulties, one is that we are not proficient in the Motoko and TypeScript configuration for the frontend as it keeps populating errors, we decided to modified some part of the code to integrate our intended features more efficiently.

 ---

+## Other errors

+- Typescript build error while deploying to ICP Ninja : [Dfinity Forum](https://forum.dfinity.org/t/i-am-having-typescript-error-on-icp-ninja-deployment/54026)

 ## Contact Us